 Clopidogrel pharmacogenomics focuses on ROF variants in CYP2C19 (e.g. *2, *3) that reduce its biotransformation from prodrug into its active thiol metabolite and leave increased residual platelet reactivity8.
 The clinical indication for antiplatelet therapy appears important for clopidogrel-CYP2C19 with greater utility considered for percutaneous coronary intervention (PCI), particularly after an acute coronary syndrome, given the higher baseline risk of major adverse cardiovascular events (MACE) including stent thrombosis in these settings compared to other lower risk indications45,55.
 Two recent RCTs, POPular and TAILOR-PCI, have been reported.
 POPUlar showed CYP2C19-informed antiplatelet stratification (CYP2C19 ROF carriers received ticagrelor or prasugrel, and noncarriers clopidogrel) was non-inferior to standard treatment with ticagrelor/prasugrel for net adverse events (p<0.001 for noninferiority) and reduced bleeding (p=0.04).56 However TAILOR-PCI narrowly missed its primary MACE endpoint comparing CYP2C19-informed antiplatelet stratification to standard care with clopidogrel (4.0% vs 5.9%, p=0.06), but did observe that genotyping reduced both MACE when multiple events per patient were considered (p=0.01) and, in post hoc analysis, MACE within the first three months (p=0.001)57.
 Multisite assessment has demonstrated overall feasibility of implementing CYP2C19 and reported higher MACE in CYP2C19 ROF carriers prescribed clopidogrel versus alternative therapy58,59.

 The rs4149056 (p.V174A) missense variant in the solute carrier organic anion transporter family member 1B1 (SLCO1B1) reduces the intrinsic activity of its encoded hepatic influx transporter, OATP1B1.
 This variant has been correlated with increased statin exposure, particularly for simvastatin acid, and consistently associated with simvastatin muscle toxicity ranging from mild events to severe myopathy and rhabdomyolysis60–63.
 Although a strong pharmacokinetic association is recognised between atorvastatin and SLCO1B1 rs4149056, its influence on atorvastatin muscle toxicity remains less clear than for simvastatin64,65.
 In contrast to warfarin and clopidogrel, no prospective statin pharmacogenomics RCT has yet been reported, although the I-PICC RCT is underway66.
 Contra arguments to clinical utility maintain that prescribing statins other than simvastatin, or merely starting with low dose simvastatin could obviate any advantage of genetic testing.
 This approach, however, may under use simvastatin or result in reluctance to up-titrate simvastatin appropriately.
-Furthermore, as genetic information is increasingly accessible this testing would likely be included in panel, rather than stand alone, pre-emptive testing.
+Furthermore, as genetic information is increasingly accessible, this testing would likely be included in panel, rather than stand alone, pre-emptive testing.

 Emerging cardiovascular pharmacogenomics